 Varanasi is the place where devotees visit year on year in the search of the ultimate truth and liberation.
 There are several temples in Varanasi where the celebrations of Guru Purnima are held with great fervor.
 To reach here you will need to cover an approximate distance of 850, 1,830, 1,400, 700 km from major Indian cities like Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Check out the following modes of transportation on how you can reach here without much hassle.

-By Air.
 If you plan on visiting Varanasi by air, then, you will need to deboard at the Varanasi Airport aka Lal Bhadur Shastri Airport.
 This airport is quite well connected with other Indian cities thus, you can board a flight from most of the major metropolitan cities to Varanasi.
 And as you get off the flight, consider booking a taxi or some other means of public transportation to reach your respective destination.

-By Train.
 Deboard at the Varanasi Railway Station also referred to as the Banaras Junction (BSB).
 The station has considerably good railway connectivity with other Indian cities.
 From the station, avail some local means of transportation to reach your respective destination.

-By Road.
 If your budget allows then the best way to travel to any place can be via roadways.
 Varanasi has been fairly well-connected by an accessible network of roadways and national highways to other cities and towns.
-For travelling by road you have three major choices - travel via your own car, book interstate/private buses, or take a cab.
+For traveling by road you have three major choices - travel via your own car, book interstate/private buses, or take a cab.
 Taking into account your budget, convenience, and overall comfort you can choose either of the three.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.